Geographic information systems in China

-Geographic Information Systems (GIS) are an increasingly important component of business, healthcare, security, government, trade, media, transportation and tourism industries and operations in China.
-GIS software is playing an increasing role in the way Chinese companies analyze and manage business operations.
+Geographic Information Systems (GIS) are an important component of business, healthcare, security, government, trade, media, transportation, and tourism operations in China.
+GIS software plays a key role in how Chinese companies analyze and manage business operations.

 History

 Geographic information systems (GIS) first became widely available in the 1980s and 1990s, when the only source of geographic data for China was paper maps.
 Several universities undertook the task of digitizing this information so researchers could use it.

 The two earliest projects were conducted by The Australian Consortium for the Asian Spatial Information and Analysis Network (ACASIAN) at Griffith University and the China Data Center at the University of Michigan at Ann Arbor.
 ACASIAN specialized in spatial coverage while the China Data Center included GIS coverage in their mission to provide Chinese statistical and census data.

 High-quality GIS data is produced in China by both government organizations and private companies.
 China's National Spatial Data Infrastructure Project uses the WGS84 standard.
 The partial timeline is: